amitabhanand21/Shopping-trend-analysis/README.md

 # Shopping-trend-analysis
 ## Description
 Purpose of this repository is to cluster the customers based on their shopping patterns.
 Algorithm used for clustering in this case is K-means clustering.
 Technique used to identify customer's shopping pattern is RFM analysis.
-Regression model is made o attempt and predict the price, metrics are: Mean absolute error and r2 score.
+Regression model is made to predict the price, metrics used are: Mean absolute error and r2 score.
 ## Dataset
     1. invoice_no: Invoice number.
 Nominal.
 A combination of the letter 'I' and a 6-digit integer uniquely assigned to each operation.
     2. customer_id: Customer number.
 Nominal.
 A combination of the letter 'C' and a 6-digit integer uniquely assigned to each operation.